mykelalvis/FT/Traveller/WORKING/Mongoose/Mysteries of the Ancients.md

 ATTENDANT/MESSENGERS The two messengers are humans with augmented mental powers.
 They do not fight but might direct drones to fight for them.
 If necessary they will throw themselves in front of Tellsadiu or carry a remotely detonated antimatter bomb into a crowded room.
 They will simply die if Tellsadiu does.
 This conditioning might be overcome but the attendants have no desire to try.
 Serving is their entire life and free will is an irrelevance.

-ATTENDANT/MESSENGERSATTENDANT/MESSENGERS SPECIES GENDER AGE — — —
+ATTENDANT/MESSENGERSATTENDANT/MESSENGERS
-TRAITS — SKILLS STR 9 INT 13 Awareness 4, Profession
+— — —
-(servitor) 4, Telepathy 4, Teleportation 4.
+TRAITS — SKILLS STR 9 INT 13 Awareness 4, Profession (servitor) 4, Telepathy 4, Teleportation 4.
 No other skills are required.

 #### DEX 9 EDU 13